storageos/tutorials/ephemeral/030-create-data.md

 `\q`{{execute}}

-The continue with the persistent one:
+Then continue with the persistent one:

 `kubectl exec -it mysql-persistent -- mysql`{{execute}}